Open Your Box (album)

 Open Your Box is a remix album by Yoko Ono which was released on April 24, 2007.
 It is a compilation of her successful series of remix singles released since 2001 with the addition of several new mixes.
-Collaborators include Basement Jaxx, Felix Da Housecat and the Pet Shop Boys.
-"You're the One" was released as a single and reached #2 on the Billboard Hot Dance Club Play chart in the United States.
-Yoko Ono achieved a number one on the Hot Dance Club Play chart in August 2008 with "Give Peace a Chance".
+Collaborators include Basement Jaxx, Felix da Housecat and the Pet Shop Boys.
+"You're the One" was released as a single and reached No. 2 on the Billboard Hot Dance Club Play chart in the United States.
+Ono achieved a number one on the Hot Dance Club Play chart in August 2008 with "Give Peace a Chance".

 Track listing

 All songs written by Yoko Ono.
-Tracks 1, 3, 6, 8, 9, and 11-13 are edited versions.
+Tracks 1, 3, 6, 8, 9 and 11-13 are edited versions.
 All others are exclusive to this compilation.